mbatarfi/Generated-High-Quality-3D-Face-Dataset/README.md

 # Generated-High-Quality-3D-Face-Dataset
-Generated high-quality 3D face dataset for enhancing VGAE architectures in reconstructing 3D faces.
+This repository presents a carefully curated dataset specifically designed to support the research goals outlined in my dissertation titled "Enhancing the Performance of VGAE Architectures for Reconstruction of High-Quality 3D Faces."
+The dataset serves as a pivotal training resource for my research, aiming to improve the performance of Variational Graph Autoencoder (VGAE) architectures in reconstructing high-quality 3D facial models.